JaromPD/Data-Structures-Tutorial/1-stacks.md

     main()
 ```
 # Problem To Solve
-**Stack Reversing Program Description**

-The list reversing program is a simple program with the sole purpose of creating a stack  of words and being able to reverse it using the stack operations we talked about above.
+**Navigate Home Program**

+The navigate home program is a simple program that finds a set of directions to navigate someone home based on the directions they took to get there.
+The program will add a location to a stack everytime it is reached and then when it is time to return home, the program will reverse the order of those locations in order to lead the user home.
+In a real program there would also be a system to track the user's location, but for this program we will simply have the enter it.

 The program will need to be able to:
-* Display a menu with options to add, reverse, and quit.
+* Display a menu with options to add a location, undo the last location, take the user home, and quit
-* Display the current stack.
+* Loop the menu until  the user quits or selects the take home option.
+* Take user input for locations
-* Add items to a stack using append.
+* Add locations to a stack using append.
 * Undo the last addition.
 * Reverse the stack using pop.
-* Display the reversed stack.
+* Display the reversed stack to take them home.

 This program can be designed in many different ways.
 [This solution](https://github.com/JaromPD/Data-Structures-Tutorial/blob/main/word-reverser.py) is just one of many.
 As long as it uses the pop and append methods in a similar way it is most likely done correctly!